 - Generalised anxiety disorder.

-- Physical disorders - eg, ischaemic heart disease.
+- Physical disorders which cause reluctance to leave the home - eg, coronary heart disease.

 The National Institute for Health and Care Excellence (NICE) recommends a stepped care approach.